 What They Didn't

 Interior quality: "There are a few nice accents like the matte-chrome trim, but otherwise it's basic and doesn't stand out," said Bruzek.
-"I scored the Equinox's interior quality the lowest of the tested cars."
+"I scored the Equinox's interior quality the lowest of the tested SUVs."
 So did the other judges, on average.

 Value: "The optional big engine sucks up money that could otherwise be used for AWD [this one was front-drive only] and optional interior appointments," said Bruzek.
 Mays agreed: "With the uprated engine, AWD should be standard.
-In our front-drive test car, even modest application of the gas would spin the tires."
+In our front-drive test vehicle, even modest application of the gas would spin the tires."
 Our Equinox earned the fewest points in the Worth the Money? category.

 Safety features: "Where others make automatic emergency braking — an important safety feature — widely available, Chevrolet restricts its low-speed-only option to the Equinox's top trim level, which we didn't have," said Mays.
 The same is true of lane departure warning and prevention, and 360-degree cameras, leaving our Equinox LT with blind spot warning, a backup camera, rear cross-traffic alert ... and a tie for the lowest safety features rating.